jpmontano/nishanimate/README.md

 ## Introduction
 Aanii/Hello -

-NishAnimate is a `node-webkit` application which will, first, convert audio-synchronized Nishnaabemwin text into animatable markup.
+NishAnimate is a desktop application built with `node-webkit` which will, first, convert audio-synchronized Nishnaabemwin text into animatable markup.
 The markup will then be used by the application to produce a series of animated images which will display in sync with the audio file.

 It is hoped that this series of moving images, synchronized with the audio, will make the audio understandable to a listener who is also watching the animations.